marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-iii-throughput.md

 Like before, the goal is to not touch the "Raw data"-tab so that our exported data can be updated in that one place and the rest will be calculated and derived from that tab.

-Therefore, let's create a new tab "Throughput calculations" and do all our calculations in there.
+therefore, let's create a new tab "Throughput calculations" and do all our calculations in there.

 In the end, we will move the charts we create to the "Dashboard"-tab as before.